HosseinAhmadi63/SSVEP-B2B-Adversarial-Training/README.md

 # SSVEP B2B Adversarial Training

-This repository is a paper-faithful executable reimplementation of:
+This repository is an executable reimplementation of:

 > **Securing Brain-to-Brain Communication Channels Using Adversarial Training on SSVEP EEG**
 > Hossein Ahmadi, Ali Kuhestani, Mohammadreza Keshavarzi, and Luca Mesin